poplatek/payment-methods-book/mobile-app-features/README.md

 - Allows for paying from a bank account, directly or via a debit card.
 - Allows for paying via a credit card (as debt).
 - Asking for loans from friends / requesting money.

+### Money targets

+- Supports paying to a bank account.

 ### Bonus and loyalty